Limited movement from calcific shoulder tendonitis can be incredibly painful, especially early in the morning.

 One is able to get Shockwave therapy for calcific shoulder tendonitis at a few specialist clinics in the UK.
 There are a growing number of clinics providing this specialist form of treatment.

-It is beneficial to make certain the type of machine they use is a swiss dolor clast machine as this is the only one that has been tested to high level in research papers.
+It is beneficial to make certain the type of machine they use is a swiss dolor clast machine as this is the only one that has been tested to a high level in research papers.

 At Perfect Balance Clinic, we often see people with different types of Tendinopathy who have tried other forms of treatment.

 Shockwave for us has been the one form of treatment that has consistently delivered results for Tendinopathy.

 How long will the Shockwave therapy for calcific shoulder tendonitis?

 If everything goes to plan with your shockwave therapy for calcific shoulder tendonitis then the treatment should make a significant contribution to reducing the pain and improving the function of your calcific shoulder tendonitis.

 In most cases, the shockwave will get rid of the calcific shoulder tendonitis.